SrujanPrasad/vsd-nascomm-soc-design-program/README.md

 - **Clock skew**, also known as timing skew, is defined as  the difference in time between when a clock signal arrives at different components in a system.

-- We can modify the values of SYNTH_STRATEGY in order to reduce the delay as following :
+- We can modify and view the values of various parameters in order to reduce the delay as following :

   ```
   echo $::env(SYNTH_STRATEGY)